asharma-gh/ZippyFS/README.md

 Currently developing a distributed B+Tree implementation which will serve as the database for all the files.
 Work needs to be done on merging sections of B+trees, garbage collection on nodes all while keeping everything persistent

+### What is currently done
+- memory-mapped B+Tree implementation
+- Api to add inodes to B+Tree
+- B+Tree loader which loads the entire tree into memory
+- interface to retrieve inodes from the B+Tree
+- basic FUSE callbacks for things like cd/ls/touch/echo/cat/mkdir
+- block cache to contain edits
+- very simple fsync utility script
 ## Installation/Set-up
 This is still in very early stages, and some hacking at the source may be required to get it running. sync.py for instance needs to be overhauled for your server configuration.